songololo/ua-dataset-madrid/README.md

 ### Madrid Data

-The data sources are pre-processed as described below and saved to the `data` sub-folder in this repository.
+The data sources are pre-processed as described below and saved to the `data` sub-folder in this repository so that the datasets and results can be reproduced in downstream research.

 #### Premises Data